We can learn from our children.

 My husband convinced us that since it was a family bonspiel, there would be other kids with their parents.
 Turns out our three girls were the youngest kiddos on the ice.
-The girls had been learning curling for the last few years on Saturday mornings.
-Their confidence and theoretical knowledge was healthy.
+The girls had been learning to curl for the last few years on Saturday mornings.
+Their confidence and theoretical knowledge were healthy.
 Mine, not so much.

 My husband warned us that we would likely not win a game, but we would get some practice.
 And we would have a lot of fun, of course.

-The fourteen year old daughter had the confidence, hearty intention, and verve to throw that rock like an up and coming athlete.
+The fourteen-year-old daughter had the confidence, hearty intention, and verve to throw that rock like an up-and-coming athlete.
 She was on a roll.
-And a little thrilled to be compared to Scottie’s 2013 champion Rachel Homan by neighbouring curlers.
+And a little thrilled to be compared to Scottie’s 2013 champion Rachel Homan by neighboring curlers.

 I was the ‘lead’ cheerleader.
 (When I wasn’t on the ice distracting everyone with my conversation.)